 After moving the rear wheel, put a screwdriver between the chain and the rear wheel sprocket (as shown below) and sharply rotate the rear wheel.
 This will remove any kinks in the chain.
-Note that this photo shows the TT250 motorcycle, but the procedure is the same for either the TT250 or the SG250 motorcycle.

 Check the alignment of the rear wheel by comparing the scribe marks on the rear axle adjustors with the scribe marks on the swingarm.
+You can see these in the photos to the right.
 This photo shows the right side of the motorcycle and the scribe lines.